silcprotocol/cosmos-sdk/x/staking/README.md

 #### Jail/Unjail

-when a validator is jailed it is effectively removed from the Tendermint set. this process may be also be reversed. the following operations occur:
+when a validator is jailed it is effectively removed from the CometBFT set. this process may be also be reversed. the following operations occur:

 * set `Validator.Jailed` and update object